AntreasAntoniou/HowToTrainYourMAMLPytorch/README.md

 parameter or externally passed parameters.
 This is very useful in a meta-learning setting where inner-loop update steps are applied on the internal parameters.
-By allowing layers to receive weight which they will only use for the current inference phase, one can easily build various meta-learning models, which require inner_loop optimization without havin to reload the internal parameters at every step.
+By allowing layers to receive weight which they will only use for the current inference phase, one can easily build various meta-learning models, which require inner_loop optimization without having to reload the internal parameters at every step.
 Essentially at the technical level, the meta-layers forward prop looks like:
 ```python
 def forward(x, weights=None):